 World Cup: Who could bat at number 5 for India?

 The firebrand: Manish Pandey

+Seasoned campaigner Manish Pandey is one of the best options at number five for India.
+However, his inconsistency has forced selectors to drop him quite often.
+Patchy form has seen Manish Pandey's stock decline over the past few months.
 However, if his learns to conquer his problems, there is no batsman better than him to fill in the role.

 The 'unlikely' all-rounder: Kedar Jhadav

 Kedar Jadhav was a regular in the ODI set-up.
 He had even made a name for himself as an all-rounder, constantly contributing with his part-time spin.
 However, an untimely injury, during the 2018 IPL, meant he was dropped for the England series.
 Jadhav still has enough time to make a comeback, but will need some sensational performances to grab the selectors' eyes.

 The man in form: Dinesh Karthik